 - UK government departments or devolved government departments in Scotland, Wales or Northern Ireland.
 And the funding is available for the specific purpose of establishing or expanding a UK business

-What are the Tier 1 entrepreneur maintenance funds requirements?
+Tier 1 entrepreneur maintenance funds requirements

 and demonstrate that they hold savings of £3,310 or £945 if applying from within the UK) to satisfy the PBS maintenance requirements.
 Higher maintenance requirements apply where the migrant is accompanied by dependants.
 Applicants must have £1,890 for each dependant if applying from outside the UK or if they have been in the UK for less than 12 months.
 This sum is £630 for applicants who have been in the UK for more than 12 months.